netbox-community/netbox-zero-to-hero/modules/9-powering-up/9-powering-up.md

 >A power feed represents a discrete power circuit originating from an upstream power panel.
 Each power feed can be assigned a name, operational status, and various electrical characteristics such as supply (AC or DC), voltage, amperage, and so on.
 >
 >A device power port can be connected to a power feed via a cable.
 Only one port can be connected to a feed: Where multiple devices draw power from the same feed, a power distribution unit (PDU) must be modeled as an individual device mapping a power port to multiple power outlets to which the downstream devices can connect
+>
+>Each power feed in NetBox is assigned a type: primary or redundant.
+This allows easily modeling redundant power distribution topologies.
+In scenarios involving only a single, non-redundant power supply, mark all power feeds as primary.

 ## The Project - Adding The Facility Power Panels, Feeds and PDUs
 Eric has designed the following solution for power in the new Brisbane Comms Room: